sschoger/tuple/README.md

 2. Watch for changes and recompile CSS: `yarn watch

+3. See your work by opening `./index.html` in your browser.

 ## Deploy

 The site is deployed automatically to Netlify when you push.